 What Is a CFOO?

-In larger organizations, it’s common to have separate roles for the chief financial officer (CFO) and chief organizational officer (COO).
+No question that larger organizations tend to separate the roles of the chief financial officer (CFO) and chief operating officer (COO).
 But small to midsize companies often have to rely on one individual who can handle both sets of responsibilities.
 Thus, you may often hear job titles that include:

 The CFOO role (pronounced C-F-O-O or “C-foo”) offers a natural vantage point to survey the company’s overall organization and performance.
 It’s no wonder, then, that the CFOO often serves as a strategic partner to the company CEO, even more so than the CFO alone.